Madonie

 About Madonie

 Madonie Regional Park protects a major mountain massif in northern Sicily, rising to 1,979 meters at Pizzo Carbonara, the second-highest peak on the island after Mount Etna.
-Established in 1989, the park covers approximately 39,941 hectares of dramatic limestone peaks, ancient forests, and traditional agricultural landscapes.
-The Madonie range represents a crucial biodiversity hotspot where southern European, North African, and endemic Sicilian species co-occur.
+[1] Established on 9 November 1989, the park covers approximately 39,941 hectares of dramatic limestone peaks, ancient forests, and traditional agricultural landscapes.
+[2] The Madonie range represents a crucial biodiversity hotspot where southern European, North African, and endemic Sicilian species co-occur.
 The area's geological complexity and the preservation of traditional farming practices have maintained landscapes and species assemblages lost elsewhere in the heavily modified Mediterranean region.
+The park has been a member of the UNESCO Global Geoparks Network since 2015, recognized for its exceptional geological heritage.
+[3]

 Wildlife Ecosystems

-The park supports the endangered Sicilian subspecies of red deer, reintroduced after local extinction, alongside wild boar and populations of the rare Sicilian subspecies of wildcat.
+The park supports the endangered Sicilian subspecies of red deer, reintroduced after local extinction, alongside wild boar and populations of the rare Sicilian wildcat.
 Golden eagles and peregrine falcons nest on the cliff faces.
-The forests harbor endangered Sicilian fir populations alongside diverse bird communities including crossbills and firecrests.
+The forests harbor the critically endangered Sicilian fir population alongside diverse bird communities including crossbills and firecrests.
 The endemic Madonie mountain viper represents a significant herpetological interest.
 Wolves do not occur in Sicily, making the park's mammalian predator community distinct from mainland Italian parks.
 Griffon vultures have been recently reintroduced after decades of absence.

 Flora Ecosystems

-The Madonie's botanical richness is legendary, with over 1,600 plant species representing half of Sicily's total flora in less than one percent of its area.
-The park contains the last natural population of Abies nebrodensis (Sicilian fir), one of the rarest trees in the world with fewer than 30 mature individuals surviving.
-Ancient beech forests on north-facing slopes represent the southernmost beech populations in Europe.
+The Madonie's botanical richness is legendary, with over 1,600 plant species representing approximately half of Sicily's total flora in less than one percent of its area.
+[1] The park contains the last natural population of Abies nebrodensis (Sicilian fir), one of the rarest trees in the world, classified as Critically Endangered on the IUCN Red List, with only approximately 27 mature individuals surviving in the wild on the slopes of Monte Scalone.
+[2] Ancient beech forests on north-facing slopes represent the southernmost beech populations in Europe.
 Holly oak forests transition to montane beech through progressive vegetation zones.
 Endemic species are numerous, including the Madonie peony and various Centaurea species found nowhere else.

 Geology

-The Madonie massif exposes a complex geological history from ancient Permian basement rocks through Mesozoic carbonate platforms to Tertiary flysch deposits, all heavily deformed by tectonic compression during the formation of the Sicilian-Maghrebian thrust belt.
+The Madonie massif exposes a complex geological history from ancient Triassic carbonate platforms through Mesozoic reef limestones to Tertiary flysch deposits, with rocks among the oldest exposed in Sicily.
+[1] All have been heavily deformed by tectonic compression during the formation of the Sicilian-Maghrebian thrust belt.
 Karst processes have sculpted extensive cave systems and surface limestone pavements on the highest peaks.
-The Piano Battaglia area represents a large polje (closed karst basin) that fills with snow in winter.
-Fossil-rich limestone layers document Tethyan reef environments from hundreds of millions of years ago.
+The Piano Battaglia area represents a large polje (closed karst basin) that fills with snow in winter and hosts unusual wetland habitats in summer.
+Fossil-rich limestone layers document ancient Tethyan reef environments.
 Active springs emerging from the limestone provide water supplies for surrounding communities.
+The park's outstanding geological significance underpins its designation as a UNESCO Global Geopark.
+[1]

 Climate And Weather